evhub/coconut/DOCS.md

 - `py_repr`, and
 - `py_breakpoint`.

-_Note: Coconut's `repr` can be somewhat tricky, as it will attempt to remove the `u` before reprs of unicode strings, but will not always be able to do so if the unicode string is nested._
+_Note: Coconut's `repr` can be somewhat tricky, as it will attempt to remove the `u` before reprs of unicode strings on Python 2, but will not always be able to do so if the unicode string is nested._

 For standard library compatibility, **Coconut automatically maps imports under Python 3 names to imports under Python 2 names**.
 Thus, Coconut will automatically take care of any standard library modules that were renamed from Python 2 to Python 3 if just the Python 3 name is used.
 For modules or packages that only exist in Python 3, however, Coconut has no way of maintaining compatibility.